babageek/Babayaga-Cookbook/sites/all/modules/contrib/search_api/contrib/search_api_views/README.txt

 ----------------------
 Most features should be clear to users of Views.
 However, the module also provides a new display type, "Facets block", that might need some explanation.
-This display type is only available, if the Search facets module is also enabled.
+This display type is only available, if the „Search facets“ module is also enabled.

 The basic use of the block is to provide a list of links to the most popular